cupid-ide/cupid/nuopcdocs/approach.rst

  two special targets that build your model and also compile the NUOPC code you will write.

- | # this target builds your model + the nuopc code
+ | # this target builds your model and your NUOPC cap
  | $ make nuopc
  |
- | # this target installs your NUOPC-compliant to a particular directory
+ | # this target installs your NUOPC-compliant model to a particular directory
  | $ make nuopcinstall DESTDIR=/path/to/install